rack4java/rack4java/README.md

 TODO
 ----

-* Remove all dependencies
 * add tests for different cases (binary data, empty data, multiple headers, etc..)
-* update build script to ensure that examples and tests are not included in jrack.jar
 * publish to a maven repo somewhere

 DONE